 Under current policy, a Plott may be registered based upon a three-generation pedigree from the United Kennel Club (UKC) or the Professional Kennel Club (PKC).
 While Buckskin dogs are born in brindle litters, they are not registered by UKC.
 AKC does register these dogs that are part of AKC litters, but those that are born in UKC litters are not registered by UKC and are thus ineligible for AKC registration.
 The AKC Parent Club is fully behind registering these dogs.
 Following a motion by Ms. Scully, seconded by Dr. Battaglia, it was VOTED (unanimously) to register Buckskin Plotts, from UKC or PKC litters, based upon the pedigree of their littermates, effective March 1, 2006.
 The pedigree must be accompanied by a statement from the owner, certifying that the buckskin-colored Plott is a littermate to the Plott for which the pedigree has been issued.

-Care and Conditions of Dogs Policy (April 2012 Board meeting, Replacing the April 1996 policy, Amended at the February 2014 Board meeting)
+Care and Conditions of Dogs Policy (April 2012 Board meeting – replacing the April 1996 policy; amended February 2014)

 To ensure the integrity of the AKC registry, in cases where the identification of the sire is in question, or for litters with more than one sire, registration will depend on AKC certified DNA parentage verification in every such case.
 This policy supersedes all previous Board policy regarding the registration of litters with multiple sires.
 The Care and Conditions of Dogs Policy, effective June 1, 2012, reflects the American Kennel Club’s values in promoting the responsible ownership and maintenance of dogs.
 These guidelines are meant as a basis for helping individuals ensure that dog care practices are performed and housing facilities are maintained in a safe, humane and responsible manner.
 The guidelines are not intended to be all-inclusive or definitive, but rather are intended to serve as a working basic outline that can be expanded and refined as needed while lending uniform application of this policy.
 In addition to guidelines set forth in this policy, individuals are expected to comply with all applicable federal, state, and local laws and regulations regarding the ownership and maintenance of dogs.